Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 Types of RV Insurance

 Since RVs can be both a vehicle and a primary residence, there are special considerations when insuring them.
-Some policies only offer basic liability protection; others are broader and include personal effects and emergency expenses coverage.
+Some policies only offer basic liability protection; others offer broader coverage that includes personal effects and emergency expenses.

 Keep in mind that you should, at least, have liability coverage that meets your state's minimum liability insurance requirements if your RV is self-propelled.
-This applies whether the vehicle is used occasionally or as a residence.
+This applies whether you use the vehicle occasionally or as a residence.

-If your RV is towable, the insurance of the vehicle used to tow it might extend to the RV.
+If your RV is towable, the insurance policy on the vehicle used to tow it may extend to the RV.
 However, note that the towing vehicle’s policy usually only covers liability and not physical damage to the RV or attached accessories.

 Best RV insurance features for part-time RVers